Cathorops spixii

-The Madamango sea catfish (Cathorops spixii), also known as the Raspfin sea catfish or the Spring cuirass, is a species of catfish in the family Ariidae.
+Cathorops spixii, the Madamango sea catfish, raspfin sea catfish or spring cuirass, is a species of catfish in the family Ariidae.
 It was described by Louis Agassiz in 1829.
 It is a tropical, marine and brackish water-dwelling catfish which occurs between Colombia and Brazil.
 It inhabits a depth range between 1 and 50 m.
 It reaches a maximum total length of 30 cm, more commonly reaching a TL of 20 cm.

-The Madamango sea catfish feeds on a variety of crustaceans, including amphipods, copepods, isopods; as well as bony fish and benthic invertebrates.
+Cathorops spixii feeds on a variety of crustaceans, including amphipods, copepods, isopods; as well as bony fish and benthic invertebrates.
 It is preyed upon by Arius parkeri and Elops saurus.
 It is marketed commercially.

 The species epithet refers to biologist Johann Baptist von Spix.